-1.18 In determining the Authority's opinion on whether the premium is adequate and not excessive under section 2.22(1)(a) of the Act, the Authority will consider the comparison between the assumptions in the insurer's filing and those in the independent actuary's costing published by the Authority.
+- 1.18 The Authority has determined the likely cost of claims arising after the start of the transition period to be consistent with the initial costing by the Authority's independent actuary, subject to any subsequent costing variations. - 1.19 In determining the Authority's opinion on whether the premium is adequate and not excessive under section 2.22(1)(a) of the Act, the Authority will consider the comparison between the assumptions in the insurer's filing and those in the independent actuary's costing published by the Authority.